Mycteria

-They are gregarious broad-winged soaring birds that fly with the neck outstretched and legs extended.
-They are resident breeders in lowland wetlands with trees in which they build large stick nests.
+These storks are gregarious broad-winged soaring birds that fly with the neck outstretched and legs extended.
+Mycteria spp. are resident breeders in lowland wetlands where they build large stick nests in trees.
 Most species of Mycteria are diurnal, except for M. americana, which may be nocturnal.

-These storks walk slowly and steadily in shallow open wetlands seeking their prey, which, like that of most of their relatives, consists of fish, frogs and large insects.
+Mycteria storks walk slowly and steadily in shallow open wetlands seeking their prey, which, like that of most of their relatives, consists of fish, frogs and large insects.

 Distribution

-The genus Mycteria inhabits all tropical regions of the Earth.
-M. americana is distributed throughout the American continent.
+The genus Mycteria inhabits subtropical and tropical regions.
+M. americana is distributed throughout the Americas, from the southeastern United States to northern Argentina.
 M. ibis lives in tropical Africa.
-M. leucocephala is present in eastern Pakistan and India to Vietnam, and M. cinerea in Cambodia and Vietnam to Sumatra and Java.
+M. leucocephala is present in eastern Pakistan and India to Vietnam.
+M. cinerea lives in Southeast Asia, from Cambodia and Vietnam to Sumatra and Java.

 Taxonomy

-The genus Mycteria was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae for the wood stork (Mycteria americana) which is therefore now the type species.
+The genus Mycteria was introduced in 1758 by the Swedish naturalist Carl Linnaeus in the tenth edition of his Systema Naturae for the wood stork (Mycteria americana), the type species.
 The genus name is from the Ancient Greek μυκτηρ/muktēr meaning "snout" or "nose".